kbopenbib/kbopenbib_data/README.md

 [Open Scholarly Data Warehouse of the SUB Göttingen](https://subugoe.github.io/scholcomm_analytics/data.html) and [Zenodo](https://zenodo.org/records/15308680).

-The current release is based on the August 2024 snapshot of OpenAlex.
-The OPENBIB snapshot is offered in both CSV and JSONL format.
+The current release is based on the July 2025 snapshot of OpenAlex.
+The OPENBIB snapshot is offered in CSV format.

 ## Usage